nathanssantos/evolution-graph/README.md

 **default:** `""`

-Custom css class applied on the graph container.
+Custom CSS class applied to the graph container.

 ### **`gap`**